SarahDeLongteacher/website/intertidal_movement.md

 I studied with Morgan Vanderpool (Trauma Center Trauma Sensitive Yoga), Dianne Bondy & Amber Karnes (Yoga for All), Amanda Hanna & Kirsten Wilkinson (SomaPsych & Legacy Motion), and Kelley Nicole Palmer (Accessible Yoga).
 Certified Trauma-Informed Movement Facilitator (SomaPsych & Legacy Motion), 200RYT (Yoga Alliance).
 I'm also the first Yoga for All graduate from Utah.
 Practicing 11 years, facilitator 3 years.

-NOTES ~ I lead classes with a lens of body acceptance, options, and choice-making.
+NOTES ~ I hold spaces with a lens of body acceptance, options, and choice-making.
 I always hope classes will deepen participant mind-body connection, but sessions are not to be considered medical advice or a replacement for nutritional or medical counsel, psychotherapy, or physical therapy.
 I encourage attendees to commit to curiosity surrounding their own personal journey, respect others’ boundaries and journeys, and seek help and other resources when they encounter questions or difficulties beyond my scope of training.

 ![RYT200](/RYT200.png)     ![yogaforallinstructor](/yfa_badge_cyan_200.jpg)